slior/Scenaria/docs/Language.md

 Optionally, you can also denote a channel or data flow, without using them in any scenario.
 If a scenario describes some interaction between two components that don't have a channel of flow defined for them, the relevant channel/flow will be lazily created and added to the model.
 This is intentional to allow for quick prototyping, without the need to be explicit about all communication channels.

+The syntax definition can be found in [here](../src/lang/scenaria.ohm.js).

 ### Preliminary Definitions

 An **identifier** is a series of alphanumeric characters (english + numbers) or an underscore, with no whitespace.
 It can start with an an underscore, but not a number.